-Starting June 8, 2020, Governor Inslee’s Safe Start response to the COVID-19 pandemic is mandating that all employees in the state of Washington wear cloth face coverings, except when working alone in an office, vehicle or job site.
+Western’s existing indoor facial covering and physical distancing requirements remain in effect.
 Wearing a face covering helps protect others in case you’re infected with COVID-19 but don’t have symptoms.
 There are some exceptions to this mandate, which includes communicating with individuals who are deaf or hard of hearing.

 Students, employees, and campus visitors must wear cloth face coverings when inside any campus building or university vehicle.
-The only exception to this rule is when an individual is in an office or a vehicle by themselves.
-When outdoors on campus, cloth face coverings should be worn as well, and must be worn anytime safe social distancing of 6 feet cannot be maintained.
+Current Exceptions to this rule include when an individual is in an office or a vehicle by themselves or specific athletics practices or competitions that allow unmasked activity.
+When outdoors on campus, cloth face coverings must be worn anytime safe social distancing of 6 feet cannot be maintained.

 Employers must provide cloth face coverings to their employees unless their exposure dictates a higher level of protection.
 Departments can order face coverings through the Western Marketplace and the cost of face coverings will be borne by the requesting department.
 Employees may choose to wear their own face coverings at work, provided it meets the requirements discussed below.

 Supervisors will need to ensure their employees always have a face covering with them because keeping at least a 6-foot distance may not always be possible.
 This includes common areas, such as break rooms, hallways, stairways, restrooms and elevators.

 For departments who are considering a request to increase their presence on campus, the inclusion of face coverings for employee usage will be a required component of approved departmental safety plans.